MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-egnyte-to-o365.md

 Here are a few examples of how we deal with changes to files and folders.

-**Content changes**: If a document is edited in your source or you have added a few new files, we will copy them to your destination on the next incremental run, overwriting the previously existing file(s) in the destination.
+**Content changes**: If a document is edited in your source or you have added a few new files, we copy them to your destination on the next incremental run, overwriting the previously existing file(s) in the destination.

-**Name changes**: If the name of a file or folder changes in Egnyte, we will treat it as a brand new object.
+**Name changes**: If the name of a file or folder changes in Egnyte, we treat it as a brand new object.
 This can lead to duplicate files being migrated to Office 365, or worse: entire folders worth of data being duplicated from the changed folder downwards.

-**Example**: Changing the path `/Sales/Clients` to `/Global Sales/Clients` will result in two copies of your `Sales` folder after the `Global Sales` folder is also copied during an incremental pass.
+**Example**: Changing the path `/Sales/Clients` to `/Global Sales/Clients` results in two copies of your `Sales` folder after the `Global Sales` folder is also copied during an incremental pass.

 ### Does Mover delete files?